 you and your colleagues reduce energy use and fuel bills.

-Energy Fact: On a 10p per Kilowatt hour rate, each
+Energy Fact: On a 10p per Kilowatt hour rate, each computer

-prices this figure could well double over the next 6 months.
+figure could well double over the next 6 months.

 Everybody can take action to reduce electricity use in the

 office.
 Find out how to